fiberplane/fiberplane/fiberplane-charts/README.md

 Also exposes the `CoreChart` component, which can render "abstract charts".
 Abstract charts are data structures that define how a chart should be rendered.
-We use the *ACG* library to convert from `Timeseries` to abstract charts.
+We use the *Mondrian* library to create abstract charts from `Timeseries`.